vectorgrp/sil-kit-adapters-qemu/eth/README.md

     ...

-And output similar to the following from the ``SilKitDemoEthernetIcmpEchoDevice`` application:
+And output similar to the following from the ``sil-kit-demo-ethernet-icmp-echo-device`` application:

     ...
     SIL Kit >> Demo: Ethernet frame (98 bytes)